conda/conda/docs/source/user-guide/configuration/pip-interoperability.rst

 Improving interoperability with pip
 ===================================

+The conda 4.6.0 release added improved support for interoperability between conda and pip.
+This feature is still experimental and is therefore off by default.

-To improve the interoperability between conda and pip, conda 4.6.0 added preview support.
-With this interoperability, conda can use pip-installed packages to satisfy dependencies, cleanly remove pip-installed software, and replace them with conda packages when appropriate.
+With this interoperability,
+conda can use pip-installed packages to satisfy dependencies, cleanly remove pip-installed software, and replace them with conda packages when appropriate.